shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-02-account.md

 **What happened in the code above?**

-* We used the JS API's `Keypair` to generate a keypair
+* We used the `Keypair` from `@solana/web3.js` to `generate()` a keypair 😁
-* Once React re-renders, we parse the keypair object to extract the public key using `keypair.publicKey`
+* Parse the keypair object to extract the public key (as a string) using `keypair?.publicKey.toString()`.
-* But this value is a `Buffer` so we need to convert it to a string using `PublicKey.toString()`
+* The secret key is kept in array format, so to send it back to the client-side we need to remember to use `JSON.stringify`.
+* There's the nullish coalescing operator and optional chaining operator `?.` again!
+We don't want to return undefined values to the client-side.

 ----------------------------------

 ## Make sure it works

-Once you have the code above saved, click on **Generate a Keypair** and you should see:
+Once the code is complete and the file is saved, Next.js will rebuild the API route.
+Now click on **Generate a Keypair** and you should see:

 ![](../../../.gitbook/assets/solana-keypair-v3.gif)

-**Try and click on "Generate a Keypair" again.
+**Click on "Generate a Keypair" again.
 And again.
-And again!** Every time it will generate a new one with virtually no risk that someone else creates the same one as you.
-That's cause the domain of possible addresses is so vast that the probability of two identical addresses being generated is ridiculously small.
+And again!** Each time it will generate a new one with virtually no risk that someone else creates the same one as you.
+That's because the domain of possible addresses is so vast that the probability of two identical addresses being generated is ridiculously small.

 ----------------------------------